ccwang002/ccwang002.github.io/content/blogs/2016-01/0115_coverage_gvis.md

   <img src="{attach}pics/seqdepth_with_annotation.png"/>
 </div>

-The plot should as informative as what we can get from the IGV now.
+The plot should now be as informative as what we can get from the IGV.
 In fact, Gviz can plot the alignment result too.
 It can read the BAM file directly and show a more detailed coverage that matches what IGV can do.
 I'll leave that part at the end of this post.

 So far we've shown the sequencing depth of some chromosome region with annotation.
-While there leaves something to be desired, mostly about the annotation:
+However, there still leave something to be desired, mostly about the annotation:

 - Can we show only the annotation of certain genes?
 - knownGene's identifier is barely meaningless, can we show the gene symbol instead?